ndemianc/ndemianc.github.io/_posts/2023-04-21-postgresql-rails-jsonb-column.markdown

 ---
 ## How to create new field in existing jsonb column using Rails migration and Active Record

-Here is an example of how to add a new field called "status_number" with a value of "new_value" to a JSONB column called "data" in a table called "mytable":
+Here is an example of how to add a new field called "status_number" with a value of "new_value" to a JSONB column called "data" in a table called "services":

 ```sql
 UPDATE services